Sports Desk: USL pushes back initial start date for New Mexico United season

 Borg is looking for a third-consecutive victory on May 13 and Ray expects an exciting fight with Simon.
 “He’s a real, real gritty dude.
 I think it’s honestly going to force to be a really fun fight.
 We have a lot of the same characteristics, as far as fighting, we have a lot of the same styles.
 So, I think certain things are going to cancel each other out and it’s going to make for a really exciting fight,” said Borg.
 That fight card is slated to be shown on ESPN and ESPN+ on May 13.

-Now to the diamond, as former Carlsbad Caveman stand out Pitcher and 13th-overall draft pick in 2017 by the Miami Marlins, Trevor Rogers is currently in Carlsbad, NM during the suspension of the baseball season.
+Now to the diamond, as former Carlsbad Caveman stand out pitcher and 13th-overall draft pick in 2017 by the Miami Marlins, Trevor Rogers is currently in Carlsbad, New Mexico during the suspension of the baseball season.
 Rogers has shown a lot of progression in his two years with the Miami Marlins organization and after being moved up to double-A last season, he has high hopes of getting to the MLB in the near future.

 “I mean, being drafted by the Marlins has definitely been a blessing, you know.
 I mean, going on three years removed from high school and I am in double-A already, that’s pretty uncommon.
 So, it’s definitely a blessing and I’m definitely on the fast track that’s for sure,” said Rogers.